10 Best Motorcycle Helmet Reviews – Buying Guide 2020

 Its construction involves a lightweight injection-molded thermoplastic alloy shell for a lightweight, sturdy feel.
 The solid shell also comes equipped with dual forehead vents which facilitate optimal airflow to keep your head cool when riding for long distances.

 We were also pleased to note the plush, brushed Nylex interior lining of this open face helmet plus a zip-out removable neck curtain helmet.
 These two will take your comfort and fit to a whole new level.

-Even better, the helmet has a unique aerodynamic, low-profile visor to keep your face covered and safe from UV sun rays.
+Even better, it has a unique aerodynamic, low-profile visor to keep your face covered and safe from UV sun rays.

-Thanks to the nylon strap retention system which neatly secures the chin strap, this helmet will remain snug and unmovable around your head.
+Thanks to the nylon strap retention system which neatly secures the chin strap, it will remain snug and unmovable around your head.
 Like all the other HJC helmets, this model also meets or exceeds the DOT safety standards.

 13. YEMA YM-926 Modular Full Face Helmet

 The last sport on our list of best-rated motorcycle helmet reviews goes to the YEMA Modular Full Face Helmet.
 This is doubtlessly a super-safe, highly versatile, and one of the best-looking modular helmets you can get on the market at a fair cost.